dplamenov/php-mvc/README.md

 # PHP - MVC FRAMEWORK
+- Example cms.
-Use only <a href="https://github.com/dplamenov/php-mvc/releases/tag/v1.1.2">Last Stable Release</a>
+- Use only <a href="https://github.com/dplamenov/php-mvc/releases/tag/v1.1.2">Last Stable Release</a>
  - php web framework based on mvc model (model, view, controller)
  - To install project run composer install under home directory
 # How to use